all

 Usage

-pdb2reaction all -i INPUT1 [INPUT2 ...] -c SUBSTRATE [options]
+pdb2reaction all -i INPUT1 [INPUT2 ...] -c SUBSTRATE [-b/--backend uma|orb|mace|aimnet2] [--solvent SOLVENT] [--solvent-model alpb|cpcmx] [options]

 Examples

-pdb2reaction all -i reactant.pdb product.pdb -c 'GPP,MMT' \
+pdb2reaction all -i 1.R.pdb 3.P.pdb -c 'SAM,GPP,MG' \

---max-nodes 10 --max-cycles 100 --climb True --opt-mode light \
+--max-nodes 10 --max-cycles 100 --climb --opt-mode grad \

---out-dir ./result_all --tsopt True --thermo True --dft True
+--out-dir ./result_mep --tsopt --thermo --dft

 # Single-structure staged scan followed by GSM/DMF + TSOPT/freq/DFT

-pdb2reaction all -i single.pdb -c '308,309' \
+pdb2reaction all -i 1.R.pdb -c 'SAM,GPP,MG' -l 'SAM:1,GPP:-3' \

---opt-mode heavy --tsopt True --thermo True --dft True
+--opt-mode hess --tsopt --thermo --dft

 # TSOPT-only workflow (no path search)

-pdb2reaction all -i reactant.pdb -c 'GPP,MMT' \
+pdb2reaction all -i TS_candidate.pdb -c 'SAM,GPP,MG' \

 Workflow

-• Substrates may be specified via PDB paths, residue IDs (123,124 or A:123,B:456), or residue names (GPP,MMT).
+• Substrates may be specified via PDB paths, residue IDs (123,124 or A:123,B:456), or residue names (GPP,SAM).

-• Optional toggles forward to the extractor: --radius, --radius-het2het, --include-H2O, --exclude-backbone, --add-linkH, --selected-resn, and --verbose.
+• Optional toggles forward to the extractor: --radius, --radius-het2het, --include-h2o, --exclude-backbone, --add-linkh, --selected-resn, and --verbose.

-2. Optional staged scan (single-input only)
+1. Optional staged scan (single-input only)

 • A single literal runs a one-stage scan; multiple literals run sequentially so stage 2 begins from stage 1’s result, and so on.
-Supply multiple literals after a single flag (repeated flags are not accepted).
+Supply multiple literals as arguments to a single --scan-lists/-s (e.g. -s '[(…)]' '[(…)]').

 • Stage endpoints (stage_XX/result.pdb) become the ordered intermediates that feed the subsequent MEP step.

-3. MEP search on pockets (recursive GSM/DMF)
+1. MEP search on active site models (recursive path-search)

 • For multi-input PDB runs, the full-system templates are automatically passed to path-search for reference merging.
 Single-structure scan runs reuse the original full PDB template for every stage.

-• Shared overrides include --opt-mode, --opt-mode-post (overrides TSOPT/post-IRC optimization mode), --flatten-imag-mode, --hessian-calc-mode, --tsopt-max-cycles, --tsopt-out-dir, --freq-*, --dft-*, and --dft-engine (GPU-first by default).
+• Shared overrides include --opt-mode, --opt-mode-post (overrides TSOPT/post-IRC optimization mode), --flatten/--no-flatten, --hessian-calc-mode, --tsopt-max-cycles, --tsopt-out-dir, --freq-*, --dft-*, and --dft-engine (GPU-first by default).

-6. TSOPT-only mode (single input, --tsopt True, no --scan-lists)
+1. TSOPT-only mode (single input, --tsopt, no --scan-lists/-s)

 Charge and spin precedence

-Spin resolution: --mult (CLI) → .gjf template → default (1)
+Spin resolution: --multiplicity (CLI) → .gjf template → default (1)

 Input expectations